shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 A blue streak flashed over the boots.

 “Don’t worry.”
-She whispered to the skeleton.
+She whispered to the blue streak in the boots.
 “Whoever you were, I’m here now.
 And I’ll take good care of you.”

 “Are you talking to the skeleton?”